microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 ### C. Configure WiFi for DevKit

-Open the IP address shown on the DevKit screen in your PC or mobile phone browser, select the WiFi network you want the DevKit to connect to, then type the password.
+Open the IP address shown on the DevKit screen on your PC or mobile phone browser, select the WiFi network you want the DevKit to connect to, then type the password.
 Click **'Connect'** to complete.

 ![getting-started-wifi-portal]({{"/assets/images/getting-started-wifi-portal.png" | absolute_url }})